-The state of Kentucky requires that applicants are terminated due to objective business reasons in order to hold eligibility for EDD (Employment Development Department).
+The state of Kentucky requires that applicants are terminated due to objective business reasons in order to hold eligibility for unemployment benefits.
 The qualifications for unemployment are based on both the applicant’s reason for unemployment and their current ability to seek out new employment.

-• Qualifications for Unemployment in Kentucky
+Applying for Unemployment in Kentucky

 Unemployed residents of Kentucky may find themselves wondering “how can I sign up for unemployment?”
 Those seeking unemployment benefits will be pleased to know that there are multiple options on where to sign up for unemployment.
 Applicants can now choose to file an online application for unemployment, or they can take the more traditional route of applying over the phone.

-Claim Unemployment Benefits in Kentucky
+Claiming Unemployment Benefits in Kentucky

 Being that unemployment benefits are designed to be a temporary form of aid, most applicants will only claim unemployment benefits for a total of 26 weeks.
-However, in some instances unemployment benefits extension can be granted for those who need extra time.
+However, in some instances, unemployment benefits extension can be granted for those who need extra time.

-Being Denied Unemployment in Kentucky
+Appealing Unemployment Denials in Kentucky

 In the state of Kentucky, there are some cases in which an applicant may have their unemployment benefits denied.
 Many pieces of information are submitted and reviewed throughout the claim process, and if any one of the documents proves unemployment ineligibility the applicant will likely have his or her unemployment compensation benefits denied.